t-miyake/CpuPowerLimiter/README.md

 Note: If you set the upper limit of CPU usage lower, PC processing will be slower.

 This software may not work on all PCs.
-It worked on the following models.
+I checked this to work with at least the following models.
 - Surface Pro 4 (Windows 10)
 - MacBook Pro (Mid 2015) (Windows 10 on BootCamp)
 - GPD Pocket (Windows 10)